 - Finally, Milo is based on cow’s milk and should be used with caution for any child younger than 1-year-old.

 Remember that during the whole first year, solid foods – or actually anything but breast milk or formula – are mainly aimed at getting the baby used to other foods.
 You can safely continue to view breast milk or formula as the baby’s primary food source.

 You don’t mention if your baby has started to refuse formula/breast milk too.
-Some do, when they get a taste for other food sources.
-In such case, some creativity is called for.
+Some do when they get a taste for other food sources.
+In such a case, some creativity is called for.